ethereum-optimism/specs/specs/governance/gov-token.md

 address in its state.
 When reading delegation data in the `Alligator` for a delegator that hasn't been migrated, the `Alligator` should pull the data from the `GovernanceToken`'s state.

+For backwards compatibility, the getter methods in the `GovernanceToken` should be modified to check if the data of a given address has been migrated or not.
+If the data has been migrated, the `GovernanceToken` should forward the call to the `Alligator` contract.
+Otherwise, the `GovernanceToken` should read from its state.

 The `delegate` and `delegateBySig` functions in the `GovernanceToken` are modified to forward the calls to the `Alligator` contract which implements the required delegation logic.